Star Trek: Deep Space Nine: Former cast members and staff

 In a 2007 interview with If Magazine, George Takei, who had played the character Hikaru Sulu in The Original Series, criticized DS9 for being the polar opposite of Gene Roddenberry's philosophy and vision of the future.
 Writer D. C. Fontana thought that as a World War II veteran Roddenberry would have appreciated the show and its dark themes.
 Bjo Trimble, one of the major forces behind the letter-writing campaign that helped renew The Original Series for its third season, commented that she thought Roddenberry would have "come to like DS9, had he lived to see it", and that "the only reason there were not full battles in early Star Trek is lack of funds to pull it off, and lack of technology to show it.
 Otherwise, GR would certainly have added it; he knew what audiences liked".

 Roddenberry is quoted in The Making of Star Trek DS9 as having doubts that a non-exploration show could work, and being displeased with early concepts presented to him in 1991.
 However, Rick Berman stated in the Star Trek: Deep Space Nine Companion that Roddenberry had given him his blessing for developing it close to his death.

-At Shore Leave 14 in July 1992, Majel Barrett commented on Roddenberry's involvement, saying: "He knew about it, but he was not about to become involved.
+At the Shore Leave 14 convention in July 1992, Majel Barrett commented on Roddenberry's involvement: "He knew about it, but he was not about to become involved.
 He had done what he wanted to do and that was it.
 He just wished them Godspeed and go ahead.
 And as long as the name Star Trek is on it, yes, the estate will have a part of the action."